Qalisa/IaC/README.md

 # Qalisa's IaC (Infrastructure as Code)
-Mainly scripts to automatize the setup of our simple, 1 master-node opinionated k8s infrastructure.
+Mainly scripts to automatize the setup of our simple, 1 master-node opinionated k8s infrastructure / private cloud, which notably includes a GitOps ready pipeline and associated relevant services (LDAP, email...).
 Also includes automation scripts to install on-premise services too heavy to sit on k8s clusters alone.

 > [!TIP]